-- 1. Fulfill all of the requirements of the grant initiative as outlined in this program announcement, as well as carry out project activities as reviewed, approved, and awarded. - 2.
-Collaborate with the Administration for Community Living (ACL) in the execution of the work plan, and collaborate with ACL in understanding the programmatic and budgetary issues of the project.
+1. Fulfill all requirements of the grant initiative as outlined in this program announcement, and carry out project activities as reviewed, approved, and awarded.

+- 2. Collaborate with the Administration for Community Living (ACL) in the execution of the work plan and collaborate with ACL in understanding the programmatic and budgetary issues of the project.
 Based on these negotiations and emerging issues in the field, if necessary, the grantee will revise the project work plan and/or budget detailing expectations for major activities and products during the grant period. - 3.
-Evaluate the impact of project activities, and provide recommendations to ACL on ways to enhance the program. - 4.
-Meet with the ACL project officer at least once each month, or at such other times as are agreed upon, to improve the effectiveness of the activities carried out under this Agreement. - 5.
+Evaluate the impact of project activities and provide recommendations to ACL on ways to enhance the program.
+Include progress and information/data on the project's outcomes and the evaluation in semi-annual reports, and at other times as agreed upon by the grantee and ACL. - 4.
+Meet with the ACL project officer at least once each month, or at such other times as agreed upon, to improve the effectiveness of the activities carried out under this Agreement. - 5.
 Create products and/or materials under this award that are accurate, objective, unbiased, and of high professional quality, and that do not violate federal, departmental, or agency grant rules.
 Before publicly disseminating materials developed under this grant, grantee will provide the ACL project officer a copy of the final product in order for the ACL project officer to have at least 15 business days to ensure the product meets the requirements set forth in the program announcement and cooperative agreement. - 6.
 Submit to the ACL project officer a final, clean copy of all data developed or supported with these grant funds, in the format in which it was developed or produced, as provided for in the HHS Grants Policy Statement and referenced in the Notice of Award.
 The HHS Grants Policy Statement defines "data" as: "recorded information, regardless of the form or media on which it may be recorded, and includes writings, films, sound recordings, pictorial reproductions, drawings, designs or other graphic representations, procedural manuals, forms, diagrams, work flow charts, equipment descriptions, data files, data processing or computer programs (software), statistical records, and other research data" (HHS Grants Policy Statement, Part II, "Rights in Data", page II-69). - 7.
-Include the following disclaimer on all products produced using grant funding, including those produced by sub-awards: "This (report/document/etc.) was supported, in part, by a grant (No. XXX) from the Administration for Community Living (ACL), U.S. Department of Health and Human Services (DHHS).
-Grantees carrying out projects under government sponsorship are encouraged to express freely their findings and conclusions.
-Therefore, points of view or opinions do not necessarily represent official ACL or DHHS policy."
+Include the following disclaimer on all products produced using grant funding, including those produced by sub-awards: "This [project/publication/program/website, etc.] [is/was] supported by the Administration for Community Living (ACL), U.S. Department of Health and Human Services (HHS) as part of a financial assistance award totaling \$XX with XX percentage funded by ACL/HHS and \$XX amount and XX percentage funded by non-government source(s).
+The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by ACL/HHS, or the U.S. Government."